birdie-github/useful-scripts/README.md

 # Probably useful scripts

 ## [boost-tuner](https://raw.githubusercontent.com/birdie-github/useful-scripts/master/boost-tuner)
-I'm not content that my Ryzen 3700 CPU boosts so often and so much while I'm simply browsing the web (governor: ondemand) and that makes the CPU work at relatively high temperatures (45-60C, with an average run-of-the-mill air cooler and around 19C temperature in the room where I am) and voltages (1.5V voltage doesn't sound safe to me despite AMD assurance this voltage is 100% safe).
+I'm not content that my Ryzen 3700 CPU boosts so often and so much while I'm simply browsing the web (governor: ondemand) and as a result that makes the CPU operate at relatively high temperatures (45-60C, with an average run-of-the-mill air cooler and around 19C temperature in the room where I am) and voltages (1.5V voltage doesn't sound safe to me despite AMD assurance this voltage is 100% safe).
 This whole situation made me write a script which disables boost unless certain predefined processes are found to be running.
 At the moment I've allowed only compilation but you can add anything you want.
-To run it you may add it to /etc/rc.d/rc.local, e.g. this way:
+To run it you may add it to `/etc/rc.d/rc.local`, e.g. this way:
 `( sleep 60 && exec /root/bin/boost-tuner & ) &` # this is not to delay any further commands and probably to disable boost only after the user has logged on (60 seconds are more than enough to enter your password)

 ## [btc2usd](https://raw.githubusercontent.com/birdie-github/useful-scripts/master/btc2usd)